Craig Marshall Chief Executive Officer Read more

 Prior to joining OrganOx, Rob served for three years at ProNova Solutions as the Director of Regulatory Affairs and Quality Assurance.
 Rob has 20 years of experience with quality management systems and regulatory registration submissions in the US, EU, Asia Pacific and South America.

-Lucy Randle VP Clinical Support and Training; North America Read more
+Lucy Randle VP of Clinical Engagement, North America Read more

 Lucy joined OrganOx in April 2016 and transferred to the United States in 2018.
 Lucy leads the North American Clinical Specialist team.